flatcar-archive/flatcar-docs/os/configuring-date-and-timezone.md

 $ sudo systemctl restart systemd-networkd
 ```

-NTP time sources can be set in `timesyncd.conf` with a [Flatcar Linux Config][cl-configs] snippet like:
+NTP time sources can be set in `timesyncd.conf` with a [Container Linux Config][cl-configs] snippet like:

 ```yaml container-linux-config
 storage: